Okta Workflows Tutorial: Notify When a User Is Suspended

 Testing a card

-It’s good practice to test each card individually as you build a flow.
+Testing each card individually as you build a flow is good practice.

-In the next section, you will add a card to send an email notification.
+In the next section, you will add a card to send email notifications.

 Sending email notification